elastic/rally/docs/advanced.rst

 Elasticsearch utilizes Mustache formatting in a few places, notably in `search templates <https://www.elastic.co/guide/en/elasticsearch/reference/7.4/search-template.html>`_ and `Watcher templates <https://www.elastic.co/guide/en/elasticsearch/reference/7.4/actions-email.html>`_.
 If you are using Mustache in your Rally tracks you must `escape them properly <https://jinja.palletsprojects.com/en/2.10.x/templates/#escaping>`_.
 See :ref:`put_pipeline` for an example.

+.. _advanced_extensions:

 Extensions
 """"""""""

 Rally also provides a few extensions to Jinja2:

 * ``now``: a global variable that represents the current date and time when the template is evaluated by Rally.
+* ``build_flavor``: a global variable that holds build flavor reported by Elasticsearch cluster targetted by Rally.
 * ``days_ago()``: a `filter <http://jinja.pocoo.org/docs/dev/templates/#filters>`_ that you can use for date calculations.

 You can find an example in the ``http_logs`` track::